 Most cats infected with toxoplasmosis will display mild symptoms if any at all and treatment isn’t necessary.
 Antibiotics will be necessary in severe cases.

 - Surgery to repair broken pelvis or back.

 - Painkillers to relieve discomfort while he recuperates.

 The option to perform surgery depends on the severity of the trauma and the long-term quality of life your cat may experience.
 In some cases, euthanasia may be the kindest option.

-This can be tricky to treat, and many pet owners elect to euthanise their cat.
-If treatment does go ahead, your cat will receive analgesics for pain as well as and medications designed to dissolve the clot and prevent new clots forming.
+This can be tricky to treat, and many pet owners elect to euthanise their cats.
+If treatment does go ahead, your cat will receive analgesics for pain as well as medications designed to dissolve the clot and prevent new clots from forming.

 Sadly the prognosis for FIP is grave and euthanasia is usually necessary.

 Most cats are discharged once they are stable and have regained the ability to urinate and defecate on their own.
 It is common for your cat to be put on cage rest while he recovers.
 This may be keeping him confined to a small room or a cage.
 Cats adapt well to this setup, particularly as they are usually not feeling well.
 Always follow your veterinarian’s instructions carefully and if you notice any changes, contact him immediately.
 It can take several weeks or even months for your cat to fully recover, depending on the severity of the condition.

 In some cases, rehabilitation may be necessary to help your cat to regain strength in the rear legs.